 Live financially well by protecting yourself from unexpected events.
 As mentioned earlier, start with the rainy day and an emergency fund.
 Review your insurance coverage.
 That includes your health insurance, disability benefits, and group life insurance offered by your employer.
 And consider the following:

 - First, think about term life insurance to protect your loved ones.

 - Second, determine how to protect your stuff.
 Are there supplemental insurance plans you can have?
 Do you need renters insurance?
 Can you get a better auto insurance policy?

 - Third, add or update your beneficiaries in your banking accounts, insurance policies, investments and brokerage accounts.

 - Finally, gain peace of mind by having a healthcare directive, POA and a will that outlines your wishes in the event you become disabled, seriously hospitalized or upon death.

 Retirement will happen whether it’s by choice, circumstance or age.
 The federal government sets an age which became the generally accepted time people leave the workforce.
 But basically retirement age just means you’re eligible for federal benefits.
 Investing for retirement will help you retire well.
 Start investing for your retirement as soon as you start earning income.
 You’ll benefit from a longer time horizon than waiting until you’re 50 years old.

 Contribute to your employer’s 401(k) or retirement plan first.
 Even though you cannot max out contributions yet, any contribution is better than none.
 Then, begin contributing the max allowed for Roth IRAs.
 After that, you may want to consider investing through brokerage accounts to grow additional assets.

 Each new day, week, month or year is a fresh start to become a better less financially stressed version of yourself.
-A big part of living financially well is using the right products and services so check out the financial marketplace for banking, investing, budgeting, and tools to help you on your financial wellness journey.
+A big part of living financially well is using the right products and services.
+Discover the best financial apps in the marketplace.